-We empower patients and their families
+Empowering patients and families

-We encourage commercialisation and innovation
+Encouraging commercialisation and innovation

 We work closely with the Research and Commercial Division, Cardiff University and the Department for Enterprise, Innovations and Networks within the Welsh Government to exploit novel technologies and inventions generated by Wales Gene Park.

 - To develop and provide expertise and infrastructure that will help Wales to compete at the forefront of genetics and genomics research in its areas of priority and strength, in particular by supporting HCRW funded research activities and programmes

 - To drive the development of genomic medicine in Wales, focusing particularly on translational genetic research in common and rare disorders in which Wales has research strength

 - To help develop capability for Wales to undertake genomic analysis at significant scale and support the linkage of genomic information to clinical data and other relevant data sets

 - To support Welsh researchers through provision of conventional and novel applications of Next Generation Sequencing, transgenic and genome editing technologies, focussing on areas of research and clinical expertise and patient need in Wales